 Kringle's Christmas in Court

 On the subject of the look it has something for older teens and young adults as it is no spoiler to say that Lauren has a crush on Michael despite him not really noticing her whilst still missing his late wife.
 The look comes from the fact that Dean Cain is handsome and Rachel Blanchard is beautiful and of course with Santa living with them he will notice something and do a bit of romantic magic to make Michael wake up and see how much Lauren loves him and Lily.
-As such Cain and Blanchard deliver perfectly acceptable performances for this sort of movie and look good together.
+As such Dean Cain and Rachel Blanchard deliver perfectly acceptable performances for this sort of movie and look good together.
 As for George Buza well he is a good Santa but one who occasionally looks a little terrifying especially when he delivers a flustered scowl which is quite frequently.

 What this all boils down to is that "The Case for Christmas" can be lumped in with the bulk of Christmas movies which are an enjoyable distraction during Christmas but don't demand you going out of your way to watch again, that is unless you are a fan of Dean Cain who still has that winning smile and charm.